 Founded and led mainly by women and People of Color, ANV engages youth and families in safe and creative outdoor spaces in Oakland and the East Bay, CA. ANV strengthens young people’s understanding of nutrition, food production, healthy living, the natural environment and strengthens their ties to their community.

 ANV has identified a need for individuals with knowledge in the following areas:

 Board Member Job Description:

 Acta Non Verba (ANV) is an equal employment opportunity employer and strongly encourages diverse candidates to apply.
 ANV does not discriminate on the basis of race, color, religious creed, sex (including pregnancy), gender, national origin, ancestry, citizenship, age, medical condition including genetic characteristics, mental or physical disability, veteran status, marital status, sexual orientation, gender identity, (including transgender status), weight, height, linguistic characteristics (such as accent and limited English proficiency, when not substantially job-related), citizenship status, or any other basis prohibited by law.
 People of color strongly encouraged to apply.

-For more information, please visit Acta Non Verba’s website at www.anvfarm.org
+For more information, please reach out to Acta Non Verba’s Board of Directors: anvboard(at)anvfarm.org